pioyi/pioyi/README.md

 ## What am I working on?

-I'm currently learning C with the goal of creating my very own programming language! </br>
+I'm currently learning C so I can understand more on how a computer actually works. </br>
 I want to improve my backend skills and I recently started using React's typescript template.

 ## Reaching Me